IstvanGercsak/PlaceFinder-SecondMilestoneProject/Readme.md

 This website is created for everybody who want to use it to find a good holiday destinations.
 I used bright colors and background to ensure that this site has a user friendly and smooth surface.
 The website is responsive so it can be used also on PC, Tablet or mobile device with the same functionality respectively.
+- On the PlaceFinder page:
     - Input type:
         - type=search, so in this way it became more straightforward and user friendly.
     - Font:
         - I use "Nunito" font, because it is easy and comfortable to read.
 I imported that font through the .css style file from the google fonts repository.
     - Icons:
         - I use Font Awesome icon toolkit for the search filter section(Museum, Restaurant, Bar) and the social link icons.
     - Hover effects:
         - Filter section
             - Museum
             - Restaurant
             - Bar
         - Social links
             - Github
             - LinkedIn
     - Smooth movement to the map after choose the filter
     - Favicon (Shortcut icon) with "pinpoint" sign on the page.
+    - Navigation link:
+        - Contact page with the envelop icon

+- On the Contact page:
+    - Input fields:
+        - Every fields are required
+        - Every field has appropriate format:
+            - Name: type=text
+            - Phone: type=tel
+            - Email: type=email
+            - Description: Text area

+    - Navigation link:
+        - Home page with the home icon
+    - Set up and working EmailJS function.

 - Mockup

     - **Created with [Balsamiq Mockups 3](https://balsamiq.com/) that is a user interface design tool**